giusdp/TWDNE-api/README.md

-# This Waifu Does Not Exist (TWDNE) API
+# TWDNE API

 API to generate anime faces and return them encoded in base64 strings.
+GAN for anime faces was made by [Gwern](https://www.gwern.net), check out his work with [This Waifu Does Not Exist website](https://www.thiswaifudoesnotexist.net/).

 ## Usage

 **1) GAN Model download**
 - Download the TWDNE3.onnx model from https://hivemind-repo.s3-us-west-2.amazonaws.com/twdne3/twdne3.onnx and move it to your project repo
-- If that's no longer active, look for an update on https://www.gwern.net/Faces#
+- If that's no longer active, look for an update on https://www.gwern.net/Faces

 **2) Option 1: Using Docker**
 - Build the docker image `docker build -t myimage ./`